 Our Quick Bibimbap with jasmine rice is topped with kimchi, carrots, sautéed spinach and a fried egg.
 Try it tonight!

-This Quick Bibimbap recipe has all the flavors we love in the Korean classic, with all the ease of a quick and simple jasmine rice bowl.
+This Quick Bibimbap recipe has all the flavors we love from the Korean classic, with all the ease of a quick and simple jasmine rice bowl.
 Try it with your choice of kimchi and any other veggies you desire.

 Prepare rice according to package directions.

-Heat 2 tablespoons of oil in a large skillet over medium heat.
-Sauté spinach, garlic, ginger, salt and pepper for 3 to 5 minutes, or until wilted.
+Meanwhile, heat 2 tablespoons of oil in a large skillet over medium heat.
+Sauté spinach, garlic, ginger, salt and pepper for 3-5 minutes, or until wilted.
 Transfer to a bowl and keep warm.

 Wipe out skillet.
 Heat remaining oil over medium-high heat.
-Stir-fry rice for 3 to 5 minutes, or until slightly crisp.
+Stir-fry rice for 3-5 minutes, or until slightly crisp.
 Stir in soy sauce and vinegar

 Divide rice among 4 bowls.
 Top each serving with bean sprouts, carrots, kimchi and a fried egg.
 Drizzle with Sriracha and sprinkle with sesame seeds.

 Bibimbap is a staple dish in Korea.
 The term “bibim,” refers to mixing multiple ingredients and “bap” means rice.
 Our easy take on this classic Korean rice bowl is perfect for a quick dinner, any night of the week.

-Traditionally served in a sizzling stone bowl, coated with a bit of sesame oil, the rice is applied directly to the stone, giving it a crunchy layer.
+Traditionally, bibimbap is served in a sizzling stone bowl.
+The bowl is coated with a bit of sesame oil, then the rice is applied directly to the stone, giving it a crunchy layer.
 For our recipe, instead of a hot stone bowl, we use jasmine rice and fry it up in a mixture of soy sauce and rice wine vinegar.